fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 text is string
 ```

-The general form of a type predicate is _parameterName is Type_ where the _parameterName_ is the name of the function parameter and <i>Type</i> is the targetted type.
+The general form of a type predicate is _parameterName is Type_ where the _parameterName_ is the name of the function parameter and _Type_ is the targetted type.

 If the type guard function returns true, the TypeScript compiler knows that the tested variable has the type that was defined in the type predicate.